eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 5.6 Protocols for secure data exchange between Wallet Units and Relying Parties

-#### 5.6.1 Introduction
+#### 5.6.1 Attestation presentation

+##### 5.6.1.1 Introduction

-Within the EUDI Wallet ecosystem, the protocol specified in ISO/IEC 18013-5 is used for proximity transaction flows, while the protocol specified in OpenID4VP is used for remote transaction flows.
+Within the EUDI Wallet ecosystem, the protocol specified in ISO/IEC 18013-5 is used for proximity attestation presentation flows, while the protocol specified in OpenID4VP is used for remote attestation presentation flows.
 This section briefly describes both of these protocols.

-#### 5.6.2 Secure data exchange using ISO/IEC 18013-5 and ISO/IEC 18013-7
+##### 5.6.1.2 Attestation presentation using ISO/IEC 18013-5 and ISO/IEC 18013-7

 ISO/IEC 18013-5 specifies the following aspects related to secure data exchange: